jamesericdavidson/jamesdavidson.xyz/content/testimonials/index.md

 From Detroit to Exeter, I've spoken with a few remarkable people.

-Here's what they have to say about appearing on the Jibber Jabber with Jim podcast...
+Here's what they have to say about appearing on the Jibber Jabber with Jim podcast.

 ## Sean Tilson - Business Analyst at Hunter Douglas {#sean-tilson}